kehantan/labbook/docs/assays/mtt.rst

 **Materials**

-* :ref:`Complete DMEM <10 dmem>`
+* DMEM
 * Multichannel micropipette (10-200 uL)
 * Micropipette
 * Microcentrifuge tube
 * Waste beaker
-* Pipette tips
+* Micropipette tips
+* Waste beaker

 **Procedure**

 #.
-Prepare different concentration of compound by diluting the compound in complete DMEM.
+Prepare different concentration of compound by diluting the compound in media.

     * Prepare the compounds with different concentrations before removing media from the 96 well plate, so we can immediately dispense the compound into the 96 well plate after removing the media.
 If the cells are left too long whithout media they would dry up and dies.

 #.
-Remove media from 96 well plate with multichannel micropipette.
+Remove existing media from 96 well plate with multichannel micropipette.
 #.
-Add 100 uL of fresh complete DMEM in negative control wells.
+Add 100 uL of fresh media in negative control wells.
 #.
-Add 100 uL of compound diluted in complete DMEM into respective wells.
+Add 100 uL of diluted compound into respective wells.
 #.
-Incubate.
-24 hrs, 37 C, 5% CO2.
+Incubate, 24 hrs, 37 C, 5% CO2.

+    * May adjust desired incubation period.

 .. _mtt-part3: